lizy14/wft-assignments/wall/readme.md

 * admin message going out;
 * admin message replaced by a new one.

-I love CSS3 transitions!
+I love CSS3 keyframe animation!

-There is also a automatically scrolling bulletin area, located at the bottom, which is implemented with `<marquee>`.
+* automatically scrolling bulletin area.

 ### responsive layout
-Taking advantage of CSS calc() function and relative length units, the content can always fill the window, and the page won't be broken when you resize the window.

-Still, I have to admit that this page looks no good when resolution is lower than 1024x768.
-And don't zoom.
+Taking advantage of CSS relative length units, the content of the page can always fill the window.
+I'm confident to say that this page looks good everywhere - desktop and mobile, portrait and landscape, from 21:9 to 5:4, from 320x240 to 2048x1536.

 ### use of third-party libraries

+Libraries are loaded from CDN, meaning that you need an active Internet connection.

-* [jQuery](https://github.com/jquery/jquery/), only its selector and `addClass` `removeClass` methods, as syntactic sugar;
+* [jQuery](https://github.com/jquery/jquery/), only its `$` selector and `addClass` `removeClass` methods, as syntactic sugar;
 * [Vue.js](https://github.com/vuejs/vue), to update the rendering of messages dynamically;
 * [socket.io](https://github.com/socketio/socket.io-client), to handle websocket communications;
 * [twemoji](https://github.com/twitter/twemoji), to translate emoji into images;
-* [wechatface](https://github.com/weixinhost/wechatface), to wechat faces emoji into images.
+* [wechatface](https://github.com/weixinhost/wechatface), to translate wechat faces into images.

 \#EOF